xcart/xcart-docs/_pages/kb_en/modules/ShopperApprovedReviews/configuration.md

 Once enabled, the Shopper Approved Reviews addon creates a static page titled _Read our reviews_; that page is aimed at promoting verified reviews you gain through the Shopper Approved addon.
 You can customize it to your liking in the **Content** -> **Pages** section of the Admin area or add the merchant reviews widget to any other static page.
 The _Read our reviews_ static page may appear empty until you receive your first reviews and approve them via the Shopper Approved dashboard.

-Further addon setup can be done in the **Content** -> **Shopper Approved** section of your X-Cart store Admin area.
+Further addon setup can be done in the Shopper Approved section (**Content** -> **Shopper Approved**) of your X-Cart store Admin area.
 ![product_category_pages.png]({{site.baseurl}}/attachments/ref_3otm3RBq/product_category_pages.png)

+This section provides two tabs:
+   * Product and Category pages;
+   * Merchant Review Survey.

-The settings that you can configure in the Product and Category pages tab are as follows:
+On the Product and Category pages tab, you can configure the following settings:
 * **Use Shopper Approved widget instead of the default one**: If this option is enabled, the widget will display the reviews submitted via the Shopper Approved addon only; any reviews submitted earlier will not be available to customers.
 * **Star size**: Regular/Big
 * **Maximum number of reviews to display**: Specify the number of reviews you require (from 3 to 20).